Citi Bike: Usage

+Issues

 When Citi Bike first launched, at least one bike shop owner said that he was forced to close down his business in 2014 due to the popularity of Citi Bike.
 Dorothy Rabinowitz of The Wall Street Journal said, a few days after the system opened, that under the "autocratic" mayoralty of Michael Bloomberg, "we now look at a city whose best neighborhoods are absolutely begrimed by these blazing blue Citibank bikes."
 Some people disliked the bright blue color and branding of the bicycles, while others pointed out that the stations blocked fire hydrants on the street.
 The concrete wheel stops at the end of each kiosk also posed a hazard, acting as a sudden, sharp speed bump.
-Another complaint was that bike stations take up car parking space for each eight bikes, a sentiment repeated in future dock installations.
+Another complaint was that bike stations take up a car parking space for each eight bikes, a sentiment repeated in future dock installations.

-Later expansions faced the opposite dilemma of having too few stations: one Streetsblog writer noted that the stations in the expansions were spaced farther apart than the stations in the original service area, which would make the Citi Bike stations in these areas harder to access.
+Later expansions had too few stations: one Streetsblog writer noted that the stations in the expansions were spaced farther apart than the stations in the original service area, which would make the Citi Bike stations in these areas harder to access.
 In September 2017, a reporter for Time Out magazine wrote that the system did not serve the outer boroughs adequately, with stations only located in wealthier areas of Manhattan, Brooklyn, and Queens that were closer to the Manhattan central business districts.
+A Curbed reporter wrote in mid-2023 that Citi Bike's e-bikes were often broken.
+A November 2023 report by New York City Comptroller Brad Lander found that issues with Citi Bikes, such as empty or full docking stations and broken bicycles, were most prevalent in neighborhoods with high minority populations, including several in Brooklyn.
+Additionally, the Bronx had higher rates of non-functional stations than the other boroughs with Citi Bike stations.